microscaler/secret-manager-controller/deployment-configuration/README.md

 ### 3. Create SecretManagerConfig

-See `../sample-secret-manager-config.yaml` for a complete example.
+See `../gitops/cluster/env/tilt/secretmanagerconfig.yaml` for a complete example, or check the [examples directory](../examples/) for different use cases.

 ## Testing Locally